seuros/meridian/README.md

 Token | Functionality
 ----- | -----
-continue_on_warning   |Proceed as if a key was pressed after screen warnings (for unattended boot) csr_dynamic           |Actively sets or unsets Apple's `Configurable Security Restrictions (CSR)` csr_normalise         |Removes the `APPLE_INTERNAL` bit, when present, to permit OTA updates
+badram_fix_list       |Allows providing a list of faulty memory regions to be marked as `unusable` badram_fix_type       |Controls whether and how faulty memory regions are managed by the program badram_fix_wide       |Allows lifting program limits on types of faulty memory regions managed continue_on_warning   |Proceed as if a key was pressed after screen warnings (for unattended boot) csr_dynamic           |Actively sets or unsets Apple's `Configurable Security Restrictions (CSR)` csr_normalise         |Removes the `APPLE_INTERNAL` bit, when present, to permit OTA updates